-In 2013, following a successful portrait of the author Sir VS Naipaul, Emsley was commissioned to paint Kate Middleton.
+In 2013, following a successful portrait of the author Sir VS Naipaul, Emsley was commissioned to paint HRH The Duchess of Cambridge.
 When unveiled at the National Portrait Gallery, his picture became one of the most talked-about of this century.
-Emsley has explained how “On the one hand, I have offended the critics who had expected something rougher and more challenging, and on the other that part of the public who would like something more in keeping with the glamorous images they are used to”.
+Emsley has explained how “[o]n the one hand, I have offended the critics who had expected something rougher and more challenging, and on the other that part of the public who would like something more in keeping with the glamorous images they are used to”.
 Regarding the former, it was never Emsley’s intention, and nor was it appropriate, for it to be an uncompromising, warts-and-all project, like Lucian Freud’s portrait of Queen Elizabeth, for example.
 In fact, the portrait is really rather intriguing; it packs an aesthetic as well as intellectual punch, whereby the soft, sfumato surface hints at the sense of mystery enveloping this spotlight-shunning sitter.
 Therefore, not only is it a remarkable likeness of Kate, but the portrait says as much about the royal family as it does about our own abiding interest in them.

 Given his technical ability, it is perhaps surprising to learn that Emsley has painted relatively few portraits.
-This is partly due to the time it takes to complete a portrait – between two and four months – and also his interest in exploring other subjects and media.
+This is partly due to the time it takes to complete a portrait – between two and four months – and also to his interest in exploring other subjects and media.
 He is drawn chiefly to animals, for their “strange beauty” and for their “forms, textures and surfaces”.
 In his studies, often completed in conté crayon on paper, one marvels at the rough creases of a warthog’s skin; the battle-weary scars and protruding rib-cage of an emaciated lioness, soon to die; the shimmering coat of fur on a pampered pet dog.
 With remarkable realism, and dramatic play of light and dark, these animals become profound, poignant things of wonder.
 Herein, Emsley succeeds in his wish to “transform the ordinary into the extraordinary”.
 We look at these seemingly familiar animals with altogether new eyes, much like those who saw Durer’s rhinoceros for the first time, some 500 years ago.
-Emsley’s animal studies have won various awards, including First Prize in The Sunday Times Watercolour Competition (2003), and have been shown in the Royal Academy's Summer Exhibition.
+Emsley’s animal studies have won various awards, including First Prize in The Sunday Times Watercolour Competition (2002), and have been shown in the Royal Academy's Summer Exhibition.

 Paul Emsley is represented by the Redfern Gallery.